By Roxanna Coldiron

 If you decide to start writing without doing any preliminary plot planning, you get the benefit of having the story unfold in unexpected ways.
 You still have to comb through your plot when you edit and fix holes and inconsistencies.
 And since you didn’t plot it first, you might have more holes than you would have otherwise.

-Another benefit to getting started is that you make sure to actually write it.
+Another benefit to the “just start writing” method (also known as “pantsing” because you are writing “by the seat of your pants”) is that you make sure to actually write it.
 How many of us have gotten an idea for a novel, do all the research, and never get started?

 Which way do you go when working on a novel?
 Plot first or write first?